waku-org/go-waku/docs/tutorials/rln.md

 - the `--fleet=test` indicates that the chat2 app gets connected to the test fleets.
 - the `toy-chat/2/luzhou/proto` passed to the `--content-topic` option indicates the content topic on which the chat2 application is going to run.
 - the `--rln-relay` flag is set to `true` to enable the Waku-RLN-Relay protocol for spam protection.
 - the `--rln-relay-dynamic` flag is set to `true` to enable the on-chain mode of Waku-RLN-Relay protocol with dynamic group management.
 - the `--rln-relay-eth-contract-address` option gets the address of the membership contract.
  The current address of the contract is `0x4252105670fe33d2947e8ead304969849e64f2a6`.
  You may check the state of the contract on the [Goerli testnet](https://goerli.etherscan.io/address/0x4252105670fe33d2947e8ead304969849e64f2a6).
 - the `--rln-relay-eth-account-private-key` option is for your account private key on the Goerli testnet.
  It is made up of 64 hex characters (not sensitive to the `0x` prefix).
-- the `--rln-relay-eth-client-address` should be assigned with the address of a websocket endpoint of the hosted node on the Goerli testnet.
+- the `--rln-relay-eth-client-address` is the WebSocket address of the hosted node on the Goerli testnet.
-  You need to replace the `xxxx` with the actual node's websocket endpoint.
+ You need to replace the `xxxx` with the actual node's address.

-For the last two config options i.e., `--rln-relay-eth-account-private-key`, and `--rln-relay-eth-client-address`,  if you do not know how to obtain those, you may use the following tutorial on the [prerequisites of running on-chain spam-protected chat2](https://github.com/status-im/nwaku/blob/master/docs/tutorial/pre-requisites-of-running-on-chain-spam-protected-chat2.md).
+For the last three config options i.e., `rln-relay-eth-account-address`, `rln-relay-eth-account-private-key`, and `rln-relay-eth-client-address`, if you do not know how to obtain those, you may use the following tutorial on the [prerequisites of running on-chain spam-protected chat2](./pre-requisites-of-running-on-chain-spam-protected-chat2.md).

-> You may set up more than one chat client, using the `--rln-relay-cred-path` flag, specifying in each client a different path to store the credentials.
+You may set up more than one chat client, using the `--rln-relay-cred-path` flag, specifying in each client a different path to store the credentials, and using a different `--tcp-port`.

 Once you run the command, you will see the following message:
 ```